Texas vs. Rice: Odds, spread, over/under - September 2

 Texas vs. Rice Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across several sportsbooks.

 |Favorite